b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

    to 1.
 Example: $P(heads\ or\ tails) = P(heads) + P(tails) = \frac{1}{2} +
    \frac{1}{2} = 1$
-4. Probability of two mutually exclusive complementary events occurring at the same time is 0 (cannot get heads and tails at one coin toss).
+4. Probability of two mutually exclusive complementary events occurring at the same time is 0 (cannot get both heads and tails in a single coin toss).
 5. Probability of two mutually exclusive complementary events occurring one after another is a product of two probabilities.